sebasgarcep/wasm-compiler/docs/LANGUAGE_DESIGN.md

 - None: Special struct with zero size.
 - Array: Each sized type, with non-zero size, also has an associated array type.
 For example Boolean's associated array type is `Array<Boolean>`.
 Can create arrays with the notation `[valueA, valueB]`.
-- Optional: Each sized type, with non-zero size, also has an associated optional type.
-For example Boolean's associated array type is `Optional<Boolean>`.
-This type is equivalent to an enum with variants None and Boolean.
-Can create optionals with the notation `Optional<Boolean>(true)` or `Optional<Boolean>(None())` for the null value.

 ## Arrays